Explore Ball Fields, Skate Parks and More

 Visit this Palm Desert park for a pet-friendly good time.

 Open to the public when classes are out, this park includes open fields and a tot lot.

-View an interactive map and learn more about Palm Desert parks on the Palm Desert city website.
-See detailed park information now.
+View an interactive map and learn more about Palm Desert parks on the City of Palm Desert's government website.

 Parks & Monuments

 Once you’ve explored Palm Desert’s parks, take a trip outside the city to nearby state and national parks like the stunning Santa Rosa and San Jacinto Mountains National Monument, located on the south side of the Coachella Valley, where you’ll find one of the steepest mountains in the world.